• Skip to main content

 • 1 tablespoon baking powder

-• ¼ teaspoon salt, ONLY if using unsalted butter
+• ¼ teaspoon salt, omit if using salted butter

 • 2 tablespoons honey, optional